rankutah/blog/sites/rank-utah/content/terms.md

 Last updated: October 14, 2025

 Welcome to Clear Presence.
-By accessing or using my website(s), products, and services (collectively, the “Services”), you agree to these Terms of Service (the “Terms”).
-If you do not agree to these Terms, do not use the Services.
+By accessing or using Clear Presence websites, products, and services (collectively, the “Services”), you agree to these Terms of Service (the “Terms”).
+If you do not agree, please discontinue use of the Services.

-## 1. Who I Am
+## 1. About Clear Presence

-“Clear Presence” ("I," "me," or "my") provides web design, SEO, and related services.
-My primary website is clearpresence.io (including subdomains and related properties).
+“Clear Presence” provides web design, SEO, and related services.
+The primary website is clearpresence.io (including subdomains and related properties).